gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_events.md

 #### Example

-Incorrect Information, e.g If the wrong person (i.e. Father, Son, Holy Spirit) in the deity (God) is given.
+Incorrect Information, e.g. If the wrong person (i.e. Father, Son, Holy Spirit) in the deity (God) is given.

-All requirements not fulfilled, Any word is omitted or added in a Finish-The-Verse, Finish-This, or Quote Question or the wrong verse is begun.
+All requirements are not fulfilled, Any word is omitted or added in a Finish-The-Verse, Finish-This, or Quote Question or the wrong verse is begun.

 ## Challenges